wgurecky/wgurecky.github.io/blog/html/_sources/2017/08/23/dgfe_spatial_discretization_of_the_1d_transport_equation.rst.txt

    \psi_e(x) = u_{eL}h_{e1}(x) + u_{eR}h_{e2}(x) = \sum_i u_{ei} h_{ei}(x),\ x\in[a,b]
    :label: sol_ele

-Where :math:`i` is the edge index, in the one dimension case this denotes either the left or right face.
+Where :math:`i` is the edge index and :math:`e` is the element index.
 The ramp functions are given as:

 .. math::
    h_{e1}(x) =